microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-python.md

 url = f'{base_url}/studies'
 response = client.post(url, body, headers=headers, verify=False)
-response  # response should be a 409 Conflict if the file was already uploaded abovin the above request
+response  # response should be a 409 Conflict if the file was already uploaded in the above request
 ```

 --------------------